 what is it?

-Environmental photography chronicles the collision of people and nature as mankind transforms the planet, documents the effects of humanity’s growing presence that threaten nature and our future, and seeks to honor stewardship that supports the web of life.
+Environmental photography chronicles the collision of people and nature as mankind transforms the planet, documents the effects of humanity’s growing dominance over the planet, and seeks to honor stewardship that supports the web of life.

-We live in a time called The Great Acceleration, a period when world population has tripled in less than 70 years, and accumulating impacts of our expansion are visible worldwide.
+We live in the time of The Great Acceleration, a period when world population has tripled in less than 70 years, and accumulating impacts of our expansion are visible worldwide.
 Our rapid transformation of earth’s landscapes, ecosystems, waters, and atmosphere has caused scientists to propose a new geologic epoch called The Anthropocene, or Age of Man, where people have become the dominant force on earth.
 We want to inspire and prepare photographers to tell visual stories of this emerging human age, to create a narrative record revealing the collision of humans and nature – both what is lost and what is gained – in this turbulent time.
+We seek to create understanding through an environmental photography that can help inspire a more prosperous and healthy future by revealing what we must first change.

 Environmental photography shares concerns with other fields of photography, among them conservation and nature photography, and photojournalism.
 As we see it, conservation photography focuses on preserving natural places and habitats, and nature photography celebrates visions of untrammeled nature.
 Photojournalism for its part focuses primarily on representing contemporary human events, natural disasters and the calamities that befall us.
 Inspired by – but differing from – these worthy fields, environmental photography focuses on the profound and long-lasting impacts on nature caused by people and their institutions that affect the planet’s health, and the fate of human civilization, but that may not make immediate news headlines.

-Environmental photography documents our planetary perils and highlights salvations.
+Environmental photography documents our planetary perils and highlights solutions.
 It recognizes that we cannot save or protect what we cannot see, and seeks to reveal what other photography may neglect.
 With a focus on impacts and effects of humanity’s expanding presence, environmental photography can trace underlying natural, social, economic, and political forces driving global change today.
 These forces affect the health of the physical and ecological systems – land, ocean, and atmosphere – that make our own life on earth possible.
 We seek inspiration in scientific understanding of the world and the way it works.
 We encourage inquiry based on knowledge of major natural cycles – solar, carbon, water, nitrogen – and their interactions, which offer insight into the nature of the human enterprise.
-We seek to create understanding through an environmental photography that can help inspire a more prosperous and healthy future by revealing what we must change first.